vasanthV127/wispr-clone/VIDEO-SCRIPT.md

 ## 🎥 Recording Script

 ### [0:00-0:10] Introduction
-**[Show browser with app open]**
+**[Show desktop app running]**

 "Hi!
-This is my Wispr Flow clone - a voice-to-text desktop application built with Tauri, React, and Deepgram AI."
+This is my Wispr Flow clone - a cross-platform voice-to-text application built with Tauri, React, and Deepgram AI.
+It works both as a web app and as a native desktop application."

 ---